-- 2.10.
+- 1.17.
 Urban edge and major new development sites provide good opportunities for waste management facilities, where they can be designed as part of the development from the outset, and are also close to where the waste is generated.
 Sites within new development areas should incorporate temporary waste management facilities to service needs through the development phase.
-In appropriate cases these could then provide permanent facilities when the development becomes established. - 2.11.
+In appropriate cases these could then provide permanent facilities when the development becomes established. - 1.18.
 Major new development areas are likely to include a range of land uses, including residential development, some employment land, open space and possibly local community facilities.
-Land use planning, including the of use Master Plans, can determine appropriate locations for waste management facilities.
+Land use planning, including the use of Master Plans, can determine appropriate locations for waste management facilities.
 This may be within traditional areas such as employment land, or through a more imaginative approach, waste management can be successfully integrated with other forms of planned land uses.
-The needs of the existing communities living and working adjacent to major development areas or in urban fringe areas must also be taken into account when considering where to locate a new waste facility. - 2.12.
+The needs of the existing communities living and working adjacent to major development areas or in urban fringe areas should be a consideration when considering where to locate a new waste facility. - 1.19.
 Buffers between waste facilities and residential areas could comprise employment land uses, car parking and landscape areas.
 Locations close to local facilities such as shops and community halls could be appropriate and may minimise travel.
 The actual design of the facilities and buffers that may be appropriate, would depend on the context, with the plan above showing a possible arrangement.
 The detailed design within a new development area should be carefully considered and include appropriate buffers created by different land uses or landscape treatments, supplemented by high quality design.
-Access to a good road network is important and facilities should be located to avoid HCVs having to travel through residential areas. - 2.13.
-New development proposals will require the use of sustainable technologies, particularly to address the challenges of climate change.
+Access to a good road network is important and facilities should be located to avoid HCVs having to travel through residential areas. - 1.20.
+Sustainable technologies should be used to address the challenges of climate change.
 Possible technologies include combined heat and power, and bioreactors, using waste as fuel to generate heat and power.
 In the case of locating heat and power facilities consideration would need to be given to the location of the waste management facility, but also to potential users of the energy generated, and the means of transfer for the heat/power.